What is Enterococci?

 What is the procedure for Enterococci Testing?

 Enterococci testing involves the use of a chromogenic substrate method that is specific to Enterococci and is similar to the substrate method for E. coli detection.
-SMI can provide different methods (EPA Method 1600, Enterolert, and qPCR) for detecting Enterococci to best fit your project needs.
+Scientific Methods can provide different methods (EPA Method 1600, Enterolert, and qPCR) for detecting Enterococci to best fit your project needs.

 What are key regulations/standards for Enterococci?